 - Cycle One-Year Two: compulsory one full-year option, Art or Music.

-- Cycle Two-Year One: compulsory one two-year arts option (Art, Theatre Arts or Music) and one “other” two-year option such as: Classics, Computer Programming, Media Studies, History and/or Spanish.
+- Cycle Two-Year One: compulsory one two-year arts option (Art, Theatre Arts or Music) and one “other” two-year option such as: Classics, Computer Programming, Media Studies, History.

 - Cycle Two-Year Two: students continue with the two, two-year options selected in Cycle Two-Year One.